spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 ![GDK for Unreal Documentation]({{assetRoot}}assets/spatialos-gdkforunreal-header.png)

 <%(Callout  message="The SpatialOS GDK for Unreal is in alpha.
-It can be used to develop games using a single server, and some multiserver functionality is also available, as described below.")%>
+You can use it to develop games using a single server; some multiserver functionality is also available, as described below.")%>

 The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine fork and plugin with associated projects; it provides features of SpatialOS, within the familiar workflows and APIs of Unreal.